The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Results

 Even when focussing on specific interactions that are represented in multiple KGs, a direct comparison of KGE predictive power across different datasets is limited by having to compare different test sets.
 In the case of Hetionet and PharMeBINet, however, the latter is constructed by augmenting the former with data coming from other biological databases~\citep{konigs2022_pharmebinet}.
 One can therefore often connect individual triples in Hetionet to their exact match in the larger PharMeBINet, which opens up the possibility of studying at a more fundamental level the impact of additional training data on the predictive performance of KGE models.
 This is important to practitioners as they construct the training KG for a specific task, which is usually done by sub-sampling relevant triples from larger (often proprietary) databases~\cite{chandak2023_primekg}.

 We consider eight relation types where we can find a significant number of common triples between the two datasets (statistics are given in \cref{tab:Appendix_hetio_phbnet_comparison}).
 We extract 10\% of the shared triples of the considered relation type as test set and use all other edges in each graph for training.
-In the case of Hetionet, in addition to the embedding size selected in \cref{sec:results_overall} maximizing memory utilization, we also train models with the same embedding size chosen for PharMeBINet, which is generally strictly smaller (\textit{Hetionet\_max} and \textit{Hetionet\_same} in \cref{fig:hetio_phbnet_MRR}; hyperparameters in \cref{tab:Appendix_hyperparams}).
+This requires retraining each KGE model separately for each investigated relation type.
+Due to the higher computational complexity of ConvE and its resemblance of the other investigated scoring functions throughout all results, we restrict this investigation to the four shallow embedding models.
+In the case of Hetionet, in addition to the embedding size maximizing memory utilization, we also train models with the same embedding size chosen for PharMeBINet, which is generally strictly smaller (\textit{Hetionet\_max} and \textit{Hetionet\_same} in \cref{fig:hetio_phbnet_MRR}; hyperparameters in \cref{tab:Appendix_hyperparams}).
 To further ensure a fair comparison, at test time we restrict predictions to a custom set of candidate tails that is the same for the two datasets, namely the set of entities appearing as tails in shared triples of the given relation type.